heimrichhannot/contao-formhybrid-compatibility-bundle/README.md

 Event                    | Description
 ------------------------ | -----------
 formhybrid_ajax_complete | Fired after an ajax event completed.
 For example after an asynchronous form submit.

+## UPGRADE

+### Async submit animation

+Since: v0.2
+Applies to updates from: module, v0.1

+Instead of adding animated dots to the submit button text when doing an asynchronous form submit, a `submitting` class is added to the form element.